Adam McKay

-Adam McKay (born April 17, 1968) is an American screenwriter, producer, and director.
-McKay began his career as a head writer for the NBC sketch comedy show Saturday Night Live (SNL) from 1995 to 2001.
-After leaving SNL, McKay collaborated with comedian Will Ferrell on his comedy films Anchorman: The Legend of Ron Burgundy (2004), Talladega Nights: The Ballad of Ricky Bobby (2006), and The Other Guys (2010).
-Ferrell and McKay co-wrote and co-produced many television series and films, with McKay himself co-producing their website Funny or Die through their company, Gary Sanchez Productions.
+Adam McKay (born April 17, 1968) is an American filmmaker.
+McKay began his career in the 1990s as a head writer for the NBC sketch comedy show Saturday Night Live (SNL).
+After leaving SNL, McKay collaborated with comedian Will Ferrell on his comedy films in the 2000s such as Anchorman: The Legend of Ron Burgundy (2004), Talladega Nights: The Ballad of Ricky Bobby (2006), Step Brothers (2008), and The Other Guys (2010).
+Ferrell and McKay co-wrote and co-produced 6 television series and films, with McKay himself co-producing their website Funny or Die through their company, Gary Sanchez Productions.

 Aside from working with Ferrell, McKay wrote and directed the satirical films The Big Short (2015), Vice (2018), and Don't Look Up (2021).
 He won an Academy Award, a BAFTA, and a Critics' Choice Award for adapting the screenplay of The Big Short.
 In 2019, McKay founded the production company Hyperobject Industries.

 Early life and education

 Adam McKay was born in Denver, Colorado, and raised in Worcester, Massachusetts and later Malvern, Pennsylvania by his mother, Sarah, a waitress, and his father, a musician.
 When McKay was seven his parents divorced.

-He attended Great Valley High School in Malvern, where he graduated in 1986.
+McKay attended Great Valley High School in Malvern, where he graduated in 1986.
 He then attended Penn State University for a year prior to transferring to Temple University, where he majored in English.
 McKay dropped out of Temple a semester-and-a-half before he was set to earn his bachelor's degree.
 He described it as "settling with an imaginary degree".

 Career

 McKay studied under Del Close at The Second City and then joined The Second City Touring Company.
-He performed in one revue as a member of the Second City e.t.c. company and filled in on the Mainstage in the 79th Review before moving fully to the Mainstage for Second City’s 80th revue, Piñata Full of Bees.
+He performed in one revue as a member of the Second City e.t.c. company and filled in on the Mainstage in the 79th Review before moving fully to the Mainstage for Second City's 80th revue, Piñata Full of Bees.
 The landmark show also featured Jon Glaser, Rachel Dratch, and Scott Adsit.

 McKay is one of the founding members of the Upright Citizens Brigade improv comedy group and a former performer at Chicago's ImprovOlympic, where he was a member of the improv group, The Family, whose members included Matt Besser, Ian Roberts, Neil Flynn, Miles Stroth, and Ali Farahnakian, as well as Child's Play Touring Theatre.